Thomas Gilovich: Notable contributions in biases and heuristics research

 Through his published work in biases and heuristics, Gilovich has made notable contributions to the field through the following concepts:

 Hot hands

 Gilovich's research in the alleged "hot hand" effect, or the belief that success in a particular endeavor, usually sports, will likely be followed by further success, has been particularly influential.
 A paper he wrote with Amos Tversky in 1985 became the benchmark on the subject for years.
 Some of the research from the 1985 paper has been contested recently, with a new journal article arguing that Gilovich and his coauthors themselves fell victim to a cognitive bias in interpreting the data from the original study.
 Specifically, that in a truly random situation, a hit would be expected to be followed by another hit less than 50 percent of the time, but if one hit followed another at 50 percent, that would be evidence for the hot hand.
-Gilovich responded, "The larger the sample of data for a given player, the less of an issue this is...Because our samples were fairly large, I don’t believe this changes the original conclusions about the hot hand."